Bayesian Influence Functions for Hessian-Free Data Attribution¶

 |---|---|---|---|---|

-On ResNet-9/CIFAR-10, both BIF and EK-FAC achieve LDS scores substantially higher than TRAK and GradSim.
-BIF shows a slight advantage in the small-data, high-variance regime.
+On ResNet-9/CIFAR-10, both BIF and EK-FAC achieve LDS scores significantly better than TRAK and GradSim.
+BIF performs slightly better in the small-data, high-variance regime.

-- GPU memory usage is comparable for both methods (4×A100 nodes)
+- GPU memory consumption is comparable for both (4×A100 nodes).

-- The advantage of BIF over EK-FAC becomes more pronounced as model scale increases
+- The advantages of BIF become more pronounced as model scale increases.

 Highlights & Insights¶

-- Practical Breakthrough for Per-Token Attribution: Per-token computation is infeasible for classical methods, whereas BIF's batch covariance is naturally parallel, making token-level attribution for LLMs practically viable.
+- Practical Breakthrough for Per-token Attribution: While classical methods are infeasible for per-token calculations, BIF's batch covariance is naturally parallel, making token-level attribution for LLMs a reality.

-- Semantic Quality: Figure 2 demonstrates that posterior correlations between tokens on Pythia-2.8B capture semantic relationships such as translation, synonymy, and numeral-spelling correspondences, yielding strong qualitative results.
+- Semantic Quality: Figure 2 demonstrates that posterior correlation on Pythia-2.8B captures semantic relationships such as translations, synonyms, and digit-to-spelling mappings.

-- Statistical Physics Perspective: BIF shares deep connections with susceptibilities, local learning coefficients, and other quantities from Singular Learning Theory (SLT), situating it as an important component of the developmental interpretability research agenda.
+- Statistical Physics Perspective: BIF has deep links with susceptibilities and the local learning coefficient in SLT, representing an important contribution to the developmental interpretability research agenda.

 Limitations & Future Work¶

-- Sampling Quality Dependence: The accuracy of BIF depends on the quality of SGLD sampling from the local posterior; the singular loss landscapes of DNNs may invalidate standard SGLD convergence guarantees.
+- Sampling Quality Dependency: BIF accuracy depends on the quality of SGLD sampling of the local posterior.
+The singular loss landscapes of DNNs mean standard SGLD convergence guarantees may not hold.

-- Hyperparameter Sensitivity: There is no theoretical guidance for selecting the optimal step size \(\epsilon\), localization strength \(\gamma\), and inverse temperature \(\beta\), particularly in language model settings.
+- Hyperparameter Sensitivity: There is currently no theoretical guidance for the optimal selection of step size \(\epsilon\), localization strength \(\gamma\), and inverse temperature \(\beta\), especially in LLM settings.

-- Sequence-Level Attribution Underperforms EK-FAC: In the Pythia-14M fine-tuning setting, BIF achieves a lower LDS than EK-FAC, reflecting the difficulty of posterior sampling for LLMs.
+- Sequence-level Attribution Accuracy: In Pythia-14M finetuning scenarios, BIF's LDS is lower than EK-FAC, reflecting the difficulty of posterior sampling in LLMs.

 Related Work & Insights¶

-- Gradient Similarity Methods: TRAK (Park et al., 2023b) approximates attribution via representation-space similarity; GradSim uses gradient inner products directly.
+- Gradient Similarity Methods: TRAK (Park et al., 2023b) approximates attribution via similarity in representation space; GradSim uses gradient dot products.

-- Distributional TDA: Mlodozeniec et al. (2025) propose the d-TDA framework, of which BIF can be viewed as a mean-shift special case.
+- Distributional TDA: Mlodozeniec et al. (2025) proposed the d-TDA framework; BIF can be viewed as its mean-shift special case.

-- Bayesian Infinitesimal Jackknife: Giordano & Broderick (2024) propose a similar idea in the analysis of Bayesian models, without localization or scaling to large LLMs.
+- Bayesian Infinitesimal Jackknife: Giordano & Broderick (2024) proposed similar ideas for Bayesian multi-model analysis, though not localized or scaled to large LLMs.

-- Singular Learning Theory: Lau et al. (2025) propose SGMCMC-based estimation of the local learning coefficient; the present paper adopts the same localization mechanism.
+- Singular Learning Theory: Lau et al. (2025) proposed SGMCMC methods for estimating the local learning coefficient; this paper utilizes the same localization mechanism.

 Rating¶

-- Novelty: ★★★★★ — The theoretical insight of replacing the inverse Hessian with covariance estimation is elegant and profound; the definition of Local BIF is natural and broadly applicable.
+- Novelty: ★★★★★ — The theoretical insight of replacing the Hessian inverse with covariance is elegant and profound; the definition of local BIF is natural and widely applicable.

-- Practicality: ★★★★☆ — Architecture-agnostic for large models with high practical value for per-token attribution, though hyperparameter tuning still relies on empirical judgment.
+- Value: ★★★★☆ — No architecture restrictions for large models and high practical value for per-token attribution, though hyperparameter tuning remains empirical.

-- Experimental Thoroughness: ★★★★☆ — Covers vision (CIFAR-10, ImageNet) and language (Pythia series) models with both qualitative and quantitative evaluations, though retraining experiments are conducted at relatively small scale.
+- Experimental Thoroughness: ★★★★☆ — Covers vision (CIFAR-10, ImageNet) and language (Pythia) models with qualitative and quantitative evaluations, though retraining experiments are small-scale.

-- Writing Quality: ★★★★★ — The derivation from IF to BIF is clearly structured, Figures 1–2 provide intuitive and compelling visualizations, and Table 1 comparing the method against baselines is highly informative.
+- Writing Quality: ★★★★★ — The derivation from IF to BIF is logically clear, visualizations in Figures 1-2 are intuitive, and the complexity comparison (Table 1) is highly informative.